Di-Stream/Di-Stream/README.md

 # How to run

-1. Download or clone this Repoo
+1. Download or clone this Repo and unzip it

-2. Download Ffmpeg.exe unzip it and move the ffmpeg.exe to the Di-Stream folder:
+2. Download Ffmpeg.exe, go to the bin folder and move the ffmpeg.exe to the **/Di-Stream** folder:

+  **Dont put the ffmpeg.exe in the /src Folder!!!**

 https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z

 3. Install Nodej if you dont have it yet on your system.
 Link for Binary:

 https://nodejs.org/dist/v14.17.6/node-v14.17.6-x86.msi

 4. Open Command-Line and go to Di-stream folder.
 For example:
 **cd Downloads/Di-stream**